 CSDSA Scholarship Program

 The Colorado Springs Down Syndrome Association has established a scholarship fund to assist members in providing needed services for family members with Down syndrome.
-Although the scholarship budget is limited and does not allow CSDSA to provide full funding in any one category, the goal is to provide funding for as many families as possible in the following areas:
+Although the scholarship budget is limited and does not allow CSDSA to provide full funding in any one category, the goal is to provide funding for as many families as possible.

 Up to $500 per family per individual with Down syndrome per year is available for assistance with educational items that benefit individuals with Down syndrome, such as seminars, conferences, and educational software, including apps.

 Special guidelines regarding education scholarships: Scholarship applications for educational items must include detailed information on the item(s) to be purchased or the conference or seminar to be attended.
 Payment for a conference or seminar will be made in the name of the sponsor and forwarded to the applicant, at which point the applicant will be responsible for sending in the money and registration.
 If the conference/seminar is canceled or the proceeds are otherwise refunded, the proceeds must be returned to CSDSA.
 Note that school tuition (including pre-school tuition) is not normally eligible for scholarship funding, except in the case of special circumstances, and will be considered by the Scholarship Committee on a case-by-case basis.

 Guidelines for Technology Hardware Grants: CSDSA provides funding for the purchase of computer hardware, including iPads and laptops, for individuals with Down syndrome.
 Technology grants are limited to one per individual with Down syndrome and one approved grant every five years.
 Applicants for CSDSA Technology Hardware Grants must have been CSDSA members for at least one year.

 Up to $1000 per family per individual with Down syndrome per year is available for assistance with medical services and equipment for individuals with Down syndrome, such as medical treatment (i.e. MD, DO, DDS), therapy, private/home care (not respite), specialty foods, and medical equipment.